phetsims/vector-addition/doc/model.md

 To manipulate vectors:

-* add/remove vectors by dragging them between the toolbox and the graph
+* add/remove vectors by dragging them between the toolbox and the scene
-* move a vector by dragging its tail (constrained to the graph's grid)
+* move a vector by dragging its tail (constrained to the scene's grid)
-* scale a vector by dragging its tip (constrained to the graph's grid)
+* scale a vector by dragging its tip (constrained to the scene's grid)

 Selection of the orientation is controlled by the radio buttons at the lower-right of the screen.